openSUSE/news-o-o/_posts/2011-05-14-opensuse-weekly-news-issue-175-is-out.markdown

         industries, Qt needs to continue to renew itself.
 Qt 4 has been an evolution, and I have been thinking about what future Qt versions might look like from a technical perspective.
         Over the last years we have been working on laying the foundations for the next major release.
-I see Qt Quick, QML Scenegraph and Project Lighthouse“ combined with an increased focus on Qt Webkit “ as the foundation which we plan to use to move towards a new major release of Qt.
+I see Qt Quick, QML Scenegraph and Project Lighthouseâ€“ combined with an increased focus on Qt Webkit â€“ as the foundation which we plan to use to move towards a new major release of Qt.

 Given that Qt is moving into open governance mode in the upcoming months, I wanted to
         share my thinking with the Qt community in order to kick off the discussions about what I see as the technical architecture for Qt 5. (...)

-
+â€

 ### Warning!

+â€œ

 [JP Rosevear:
         WebGL](http://blog.jprosevear.org/2011/05/13/webgl-security/)